Citizens' Gavel: Activities

+On police brutality

 In April 2019, Citizens' Gavel challenged the Nigerian Police Force to conduct mental health assessment on the officers or face legal action.
 This came after the killing of Kolade Johnson by an officer of the State Anti Cultism Squad (SACS) in Lagos The organization challenged the government of Oluwaseyi Makinde of Oyo State to make the justice sector a priority because of the reported cases of police brutality in the State.

 Digital rights promotion

 In August 2019, Gavel signed a Memorandum of understanding with Paradigm Initiative (a social enterprise supporting under-served youth) to provide legal support to promote digital rights in Nigeria as well as educating the public about digital rights and its laws in Nigeria.